Kirchner Museum Davos: History and development

 The Kirchner Museum was founded in Davos in 1982 and was housed at first in the old post office building in Davos Platz.
 The Swiss art collector and dealer Eberhard W. Kornfeld, who had already acquired Kirchner's final house on Wildboden in Frauenkirch, near Davos, in the 1960s, and opened there his Kirchner collection to the public, on weekends, was instrumental in setting it up.

 On September 4, 1992, a new building, donated by Kirchner's estate administrator, Roman Norbert Ketterer, was opened.
 The collection included then 519 works.
 On the occasion of the inauguration of the new building, 500 works and 160 sketchbooks with almost 10,000 drawings, were donated only from the artist's estate.
 In 1994, another 700 works and numerous surviving negatives of Kirchner's photographs were added.

 After renovation work, the exhibition "Thirty Years of the Kirchner Museum Davos: The Collection", was inaugurated in December 2012 on the occasion of the museum's 30th anniversary.
 In the following exhibitions, Kirchner's work has been brought into dialogue with contemporary art.

 In order to reach a broad audience, the museum not only offers guided tours through the exhibitions, but also workshops with programs for children, young people, schoolchildren and adults, and hikes following in Kirchner's footsteps, to the Stafelalp or to his grave in the Davos forest cemetery.

 A number of 160 sketchbooks by Kirchner, published in book form in 1996 as a catalog raisonné, are made accessible through complete digitization.

 The Kirchner Museum was one of ten Swiss museums to receive financial support from the federal authorities for provenance research in 2016/2017.
 In regard to the case of Nazi-looted art, around 80 works whose origin isn't fully documented have been selected.
 These included works by Kirchner and also by Alexej von Jawlensky and Wassily Kandinsky.
 Then museum director Thorsten Sadowsky explained in 2016 that "We don't want any unlawful acquisitions in our museum inventory".

+In a referendum in November 2024, voters rejected a proposal for the city of Davos to invest $4.4 million in an extension to the museum that would have cost $12.7 million in total.
+Among the private sponsors who had pledged to contribute to the remaining funding were the World Economic Forum and the Ernst Ludwig Kirchner Foundation.
+In response, German fashion entrepreneur Uwe Holy decided against donating the Ulmberg collection – comprising around 100 works by artists including Kirchner and contemporaries such as Max Beckmann, Emil Nolde and Lyonel Feininger, as well as post-war artists such as Francis Bacon, Pierre Soulages and Louise Bourgeois – to the Kirchner Museum.